 Chief Academic and Equity Officer

-The mission of FCPS’ chief academic and equity officer is to oversee and guide the growth of over 188,000 students across 196 schools and centers with a focus on raising student achievement, eliminating achievement gaps, and supporting equitable opportunities for all students.
-The chief academic and equity officer coordinates the development of curriculum and implements innovative efforts across both instructional services and special services.
-This office also works to implement and report student testing divisionwide and provide professional learning opportunities for staff.
-The chief academic and equity officer is responsible for the supervision of the following departments and offices:
+The mission of FCPS’ chief academic and equity officer is to oversee and guide the growth of over 188,000 students across 196 schools and centers with a focus on raising student achievement, eliminating achievement gaps, and supporting equitable opportunities for all students, including ensuring an objective and equitable admissions process to Thomas Jefferson High School for Science and Technology.
+The chief academic and equity officer coordinates the development of curriculum and professional learning for staff and families and implements innovative efforts across instructional services and special services.
+This office also provides instructional leadership and support to Fairfax County Public Schools and ensures that all FCPS employees engage in professional learning that enhances skills and practices that inspire, enable, and empower students to learn.

 - The Instructional Services Department (ISD) drives student achievement by leading and guiding teaching and learning across the division.
 The Instructional Services Department uses current research-based best practices to guide instruction that is customized so that all students can reach their full potential and be successful, productive citizens after graduation.